DaVisLab/PersistenceCycles/README.md

 ![interface](https://github.com/IuricichF/PersistenceCycles/blob/figures/figures/outputs.jpg)

 `FG_PersistentHomology` produces seven outputs.
-If you are not familiar with persistent homology, we suggest reading our [paper]() before continuing reading.
-The outputs produced by the plugin are:
+If you are not familiar with persistent homology, we suggest reading our [paper]() or alternative introductory papers before continuing.

+The output produced by the plugin is composed by:

 - `Persistence Pairs` are the persistence pairs embedded in the domain of the input scalar field.
 Each pair is visualized with a line connecting a pair of points.
 The points correspond to the simplices creating and destroying a homology class.
 Each point is characterized by a `filtration value` and a `CelDimension` indicating the corresponding simplex dimension.
 Each line is characterized by a `filtration value` and a `type` indicating the homology class's dimension.